 - Leak-resistant threaded drain plug

-What Are the Best Fishing Coolers for various types of angler?
+What Are the Best Fishing Coolers for Various Types of Anglers?

 The best cooler for you depends on your individual needs and your style of fishing.
 Many anglers might only need a small cooler, particularly those who fish for the day on inland water and need only some snacks and sandwiches along with a few bottles of water and soda.

-Shore anglers might not need a giant fishing cooler unless you plan on keeping large fish, and can instead remain more mobile with a smaller cooler to keep their drinks and food cold.
+Shore anglers might not need a giant fishing cooler unless they plan on keeping large fish and can instead remain more mobile with a smaller cooler to keep their drinks and food cold.

 Fishing Cooler Features

-As mention before some fishing coolers were designed with the option of being a casting platform, and many have textured no-slip lids that allow you to stand on them, and are durable enough for the job.
+As mentioned before, some fishing coolers were designed with the option of being a casting platform, and many have textured no-slip lids that allow you to stand on them and are durable enough for the job.

 Every fishing cooler should have some sort of drain designed into it.